 Ventilation Matters

 • Homeowner sticker shock?
-Present side-by-side ROI visuals auto-generated by our proposal tool.
+Present side-by-side ROI visuals.

 • Tight access hatch?
-Use our suggested compact blower spec sheet included in every estimate.
+Use compact blower specifications.

 • Concern about settling?
-Offer the CountBricks two-year density check-up reminder built into the client portal.
+Offer a two-year density check-up reminder.

-Blown-in is most powerful when combined with air sealing, duct sealing, and smart thermostats.
-CountBricks projects can bundle these scopes into a single master estimate, ensuring consistent margins across the retrofit package.
+Blown-in insulation is most effective when combined with air sealing, duct sealing, and smart thermostats.
+Bundle these services for consistent margins.

-• Always photograph ruler depths before and after; CountBricks stores them with the invoice.
+• Photograph ruler depths before and after; store them with the invoice.

-• Schedule early-morning installs to avoid attic heat and reduce labor fatigue.
+• Schedule early-morning installs to avoid attic heat.

-• Offer upgraded attic hatches with gaskets for an extra R-10.
+• Offer upgraded attic hatches with gaskets for extra insulation.

 • Use scrap rigid foam to dam around can lights labeled IC only.

-• Leave one extra insulation bag behind; homeowners appreciate small touch-ups later.
+• Leave one extra insulation bag for future touch-ups.

 The owners of a 1,750 ft² 1970s bungalow in Cedar Ridge wanted lower bills before listing the home.
 Using CountBricks Blueprint Takeoff, the contractor imported the original plans and generated an attic volume report in under two minutes.